 Blue oat grass is a clumping grass for full to partial sun.
 It gets attractive golden seed heads in the fall.
 By contrast, the feather reed grass ‘Karl Forester’ is a 4 to 5 foot (1-1.5 m.) tall extravaganza with erect bristling seed heads and a slender, compact form.
 A brief list of additional zone 3 ornamental grasses follow:

 - Rocky Mountain fescue

 Growing Grass in Cold Climates

 Cold season grasses need a bit more preparation for success than their southern counterparts.
-Prepare the seed bed or garden plot well by adding amendments to ensure good soil drainage and nutrient retention.
+Prepare the seedbed or garden plot well by adding amendments to ensure good soil drainage and nutrient retention.
 In colder climates, rain and runoff are often common in the latter part of the winter, which can deplete soil fertility and cause erosion.
-Add plenty of compost, grit or sand to ensure good drainage and work the soil to a depth of at least 5 inches for turfgrasses and 8 for ornamental specimens.
+Add plenty of compost, grit, or sand to ensure good drainage and work the soil to a depth of at least 5 inches (13 cm.) for turfgrasses and 8 inches (20 cm.) for ornamental specimens.

 Install plants in spring so they are mature and established with good root systems to withstand winter.
 Cold season grasses will fair best if they get superior care during the growing season.
 Give plants consistent water, fertilize in spring, and mow or prune lightly in fall to preserve blade health.
 Deciduous ornamental plants can be cut back in early spring and allowed to regrow new foliage.
 Use organic mulch around ornamental plants to help protect the root zones from freezing temperatures.